-The celebration of Guy Fawkes and the firework season is a fun and entertaining event for us, but for wildlife it can be a stressful time!
+The celebration of Guy Fawkes and the firework season is a fun and entertaining event for us, but for wildlife including birds, it can be a stressful time!

-As having a bonfire is an outdoor event, this can of course disturb the natural habitat of various creatures, especially wild birds.
+Having a bonfire is an outdoor event, and this can, of course, disturb the natural habitat of various creatures, especially wild birds.
 Birds are often overlooked as the main focus is on pets, but they can be just as distressed.

 When the fun is over, please make sure to pick up any waste or discarded wrappers as the plastic can be very dangerous to wildlife.

 Whilst buying sweets and treats for Trick or Treaters on Halloween, why not pick up a bag of Peckish Mealworm treats to give the wild birds in your garden a wholesome and nutritious meal that is high in protein.
 Perfect for garden birds!

 See how Peckish performs in your garden by finding your nearest stockist.